daisvke/qrgenerator/README.md

 Used for producing QRcodes.
 ```
 sudo apt install libqrencode-dev
+// Or, on Termux
+pkg install libqrencode
 ```

 * PNG Library
 Used for producing QRcodes.
 ```
 sudo apt install libpng-dev
+// Or, on Termux
+pkg install libpng
 ```

 ## Commands